- Sportsbooks set the odds at +200 that Pat Shurmur will return as coach of the Giants at the start of the 2020 season

 The 2-10 Giants have lost eight games in a row.
 They’d need to finish 3-1 just to equal the 5-11 mark Shurmur posted during his first season in charge of the team.

-Not surprisingly, BetOnline is giving Shurmur a favorable betting line to be ousted before the 2020 NFL season.
+Not surprisingly, oddsmakers are giving Shurmur a favorable betting line to be ousted before the 2020 NFL season.
 Historically, the evidence suggests that Shurmur’s future is in serious jeopardy.

-In a prop wager on Shurmur’s future, BetOnline is offering -300 odds that Shurmur isn’t coaching the Giants at the start of next season.
+In a prop wager on Shurmur’s future, the odds are -300 that Shurmur isn’t coaching the Giants at the start of next season.
 You’ll get odds of +200 in this betting market if you put money down on Shurmur being back for the 2020 campaign.

 Odds Pat Shurmur Is the New York Giants’ Coach in Week 1, 2020